They Don’t Just Come From Mom and Dad

 These accumulated, or somatic, genetic changes can come from environmental insults such as chemicals or ultra-violet radiation, or from common errors our cells make in duplicating themselves over time.
 The latter starts before birth and changes from all causes accelerate and accumulate more quickly as we age.
 They spark the majority of cancers.

-Variations in genes you may have inherited (germline) still do come with risk; one in five healthy adults probably carries such genetic markers.
-GoodCell tests a panel of 59 genes for these markers that have been proven to be linked to increased risk for certain cancers, heart diseases and other conditions, but have also been deemed to be actionable through lifestyle and medical interventions to reduce the risk by the American College of Medical Genetics and Genomics.
+Variations in genes you may have inherited (germline) still can come with concern; one in five healthy adults probably carries such genetic markers.
+GoodCell tests a panel of 59 genes for these markers that have been proven to be linked to increased predisposition for certain cancers, heart diseases and other conditions, but have also been deemed to be actionable through lifestyle and medical interventions to reduce the likelihood of disease by the American College of Medical Genetics and Genomics.
 Some two to three percent of us carry one or more of these 59 genetic markers

 That platform serves as the foundation for a recently launched a three-stage study to investigate COVID-19 in collaboration with New York Blood Center.

-For all of us looking to understand and, as much as possible, mitigate our genetic risk for disease through early lifestyle and medical actions, GoodCell offers the opportunity to look at both sides of the genetic coin that we have been tossed: both the inherited/germline variations, and the accumulated/somatic variations.
+For all of us looking to understand and, as much as possible, reduce our genetic predisposition for disease through early lifestyle and medical actions, GoodCell offers the opportunity to look at both sides of the genetic coin that we have been tossed: both the inherited/germline variations, and the accumulated/somatic variations.